 COVID-19 restrictions and rules for Assisted Living Facilities are typically set by the state – to see the rules in your state, you can read our guide to Assisted Living in Florida.
 Keep in mind that there may be other policies that communities put in place to protect their residents, so you should contact your local community for more information.
 Additionally, you can contact your local Area Agency on Aging to learn more – find contact information here.

-The average monthly cost of assisted living in Orlando is $4,274.
-Actual costs vary with each facility based on amenities, accommodations and location.
+The average cost of assisted living in Orlando is $4,000 per month, but this can vary depending on location, amenities and services.

 The Cost of Assisted Living in Orlando